Puerto Rican Day Parade: Controversies

 The theme of the 2015 parade had a strong historical focus.
-The year 2015 marks the 50th anniversary of the death of Pedro Albizu Campos, who spent 25 years in prison and dedicated his life to the independence of Puerto Rico.
+The year 2015 marked the 50th anniversary of the death of Pedro Albizu Campos, who spent 25 years in prison and dedicated his life to the independence of Puerto Rico.

 Organizers of the 2017 parade chose to honor Oscar López Rivera, considered a terrorist by some and a freedom fighter by others.
 As a result of López Rivera being selected, parade sponsors Goya Foods, JetBlue, Coca-Cola, AT&T, and the New York Yankees dropped their sponsorship.
 New York City Police Department's Hispanic Society did not march, as well as NYPD's Gay Officer Action League and NYPD Police Commissioner James O'Neill.
 Some artists, such as Puerto Rican salsa singer Willie Colón criticized the parade organizers as having gone too far, while others, such as six-time Grammy Award-winning Puerto Rican salsa singer Gilberto Santa Rosa, chose to participate.
 Despite the controversy, the 60th Parade was celebrated on 12 June 2017.
 New York City mayor Bill de Blasio also participated greeting attendees and shaking hands.
 After public and corporate backlash, Mayor De Blasio had announced that López Rivera would not be honored at the 2017 parade but, in the end, the Puerto Rican activist was honored and kicked off the Parade celebration.
 López Rivera said he wished to keep the focus on Puerto Rico rather than himself.